 Project PROMISE launched in the Fall of 2014 with their first group of students.
 Since then, several aspects have changed to further embed the program into the local communities and give the students hands-on training.
 The program now includes the following main components:

-- Teaching Sessions – Once a week at the Center for Rural Health Innovation, medical students from UNC Chapel Hill’s rural training program teach 2 hour sessions exploring topics that include healthcare careers, options for medical education, and common illnesses in their communities.
+- Teaching Sessions – Once a week at the the high schools, medical students from UNC Chapel Hill’s rural training program teach 2 hour sessions exploring topics that include healthcare careers, options for medical education, and common illnesses in their communities.

 - Rotations – Rural medical facilities host students 4 days a week for several hours each day.
 The regular rotations give students an opportunity to learn first-hand from medical preceptors within a rural healthcare setting.

 - Health-Related Service Projects – Students coordinate efforts such as pet therapy, peer-to-peer presentations, and Meals on Wheels in order to “give back” to their towns.
 Such initiatives are meant to foster professional connections and a sense of pride in their rural communities.